Neuropathic pain

-Neuropathic pain is pain caused by damage or disease affecting the somatosensory system.
+Neuropathic pain is pain caused by a lesion or disease of the somatosensory nervous system.
 Neuropathic pain may be associated with abnormal sensations called dysesthesia or pain from normally non-painful stimuli (allodynia).
 It may have continuous and/or episodic (paroxysmal) components.
 The latter resemble stabbings or electric shocks.
 Common qualities include burning or coldness, "pins and needles" sensations, numbness and itching.

-Up to 7-8% of the European population is affected, and in 5% of persons it may be severe.
-Neuropathic pain may result from disorders of the peripheral nervous system or the central nervous system (brain and spinal cord).
-Thus, neuropathic pain may be divided into peripheral neuropathic pain, central neuropathic pain, or mixed (peripheral and central) neuropathic pain.
+Up to 7–8% of the European population is affected by neuropathic pain, and in 5% of persons it may be severe.
+The pain may result from disorders of the peripheral nervous system or the central nervous system (brain and spinal cord).
 Neuropathic pain may occur in isolation or in combination with other forms of pain.
 Medical treatments focus on identifying the underlying cause and relieving pain.
-In cases of neuropathy, the pain may progress to insensitivity.
+In cases of peripheral neuropathy, the pain may progress to insensitivity.

 Diagnosis

 Diagnosis of pain conditions relies on the character of the pain with a sharp stabbing character and the presence of particular features such as mechanical allodynia and cold allodynia.
 Neuropathic pain also tends to affect defined dermatomes and there may be limits to the area of pain.
 For neuropathic pain, clinicians look for an underlying lesion to the nervous system or an inciting cause consistent with the development of neuropathic pain.
 The obvious presence of an underlying feature or cause is not always detectable, and response to treatment may be used as a surrogate particularly in cases where diagnosis of the underlying lesion leaves the patient in pain for a prolonged period of time.
 MRI may be helpful in the identification of underlying lesions, reversible causes or serious underlying conditions such as primary presentation of a tumor or multiple sclerosis.
 Quantitative sensory testing (QST), a system of detailed analysis of the somatosensory system, is frequently used in research situations to identify neuropathic pain and a more detailed analysis of its components.
 It has been suggested by some authorities that QST may have a future role in the diagnosis of neuropathic pain and in particular the identification of neuropathic pain subtypes.
 Neuropathic pain can occur alone or in combination with other types of pain.
 The identification of neuropathic pain components is important as different classes of analgesic are required.

 The gold standard for diagnosing small fiber neuropathy as the etiology of neuropathic pain is skin biopsy.
 Sudomotor assessment, through electrochemical skin conductance, an accurate objective technique, could be considered as a good screening tool to limit skin biopsy in patients in whom it is not suitable.